-Note the column order: Botanical Name, Common Name, Type, Code, PotSize, Cost and Custom.
+Note the column order: Botanical Name, Common Name, Type, Code.
+If the window is stretched, PotSize, Cost and Custom area also available.

 Tip: While the names of the columns can be changed, the order must stay the same.
 If not, the automated plant schedule and labelling tools in gCADPlus will not work properly.
 You can add extra columns e.g. Height, Width etc.but these msut be added to the end of the table.